Written By: Frances Gatta

 Consider dedicating at least 10 minutes of your day to check in with your body.
 When you check in with your body, you’re listening to it and taking note of every feeling, sensation, and emotion without giving meaning to them.

-Bringing your whole consciousness into everything you do, at every point in time, is one of the hardest things.
-Once you get the hang of it, your life and how you engage with reality become more fulfilling.
-Every moment is a gift; appreciate them by embracing them.
+One of the hardest things is to bring your whole consciousness into everything you do, at every point in time.
+Once you get the hang of it, your life and engagement with reality become more fulfilling.
+Every moment is a gift; appreciate it by embracing it.